AI Visibility

 9. Answer-absorption structure: quotable definitions and evidence blocks

 The final signal is about extraction.
 Perplexity generates answers by pulling from sources.
-Pages that are structurally easy to extract from — with clear definitions, labeled sections, quotable summary statements, and standalone proof blocks — contribute more to the generated answer than pages that require the reader (or the retrieval system) to stitch together meaning from dense paragraphs.
+Pages that are structurally easy to extract from — with clear definitions, labeled sections, quotable summary statements, and standalone proof blocks — contribute more to the generated answer than pages that require the retrieval system to stitch together meaning from dense paragraphs.

 The practical test: if you covered up the page and only had one sentence from each section, would that sentence still convey the core claim?
 If not, rewrite the section to front-load the extractable insight.